woernerm/fluent_anvil_copy/README.md

 # Fluent Anvil
 This library makes it easy to serve high-quality translated and localized versions of your [Anvil](https://anvil.works/) app.
 You can make your app appeal to and accessible for everyone.
-All you need to do is add it as a third party dependency with the token UHLC7WE6TELL25TO .
+All you need to do is add it as a third-party dependency with the token UHLC7WE6TELL25TO .
 You do not need to download this repository unless you want to contribute (you are welcome to do so) or want to know how it works.

 The library serves as a Python interface to [Fluent](https://projectfluent.org/).
 It is a localization system developed by Mozilla for natural-sounding translations.
 In contrast to gettext you can create more nuanced and natural sounding translations.
 For example, Polish has more plural forms than English or German.
 Therefore, selecting the right translation requires knowing how many there are of something.
 With localization systems like gettext, this requires adding additional logic inside your application.
 With Fluent, this language-specific logic is encapsulated in the translation file and does not impact other translations.